We the undersigned,

 In 2004, screenwriter Henry Schneider asked friend and documentary film maker Peter Roloff, of maxim Films of Berlin Germany, if he had ever heard of the Giessen Emigration Society, a group of nearly 500 Germans that left for America in 1834.
 This became the project of the Traveling Summer Republic, a group of artists, writers, photographers, and museum experts revisiting this nearly forgotten story.
 In 2009, they contacted historians in the U.S., asking what remained of this large group of these immigrants, opening a new and long friendship and collaboration of venues resulting in an International exhibition: Utopia – Revisiting a German State in America.

 When it first opened in Giessen, Germany, on November 1st, 2013, it received a tremendous response.
 Where once students involved in the German revolutions of the 1830s, struggled for change, the exhibit resonated with its City’s history.
-In April of 2014, it will bring the story alive in the beautiful port City of Bremen, Germany, the place of departure for thousands of Germans leaving for the U.S..
-The exhibit opens at the beautiful cultural hall St. Stephani, bringing the immigration story alive again with its fascinating programs.The Exhibition will then travel by ship to the U.S., just as the original emigrants did, and where the containers and participants will encounter a fresh new reception in a modern American port.
-It will be on display at the National Headquarters of the German-American Foundation of America, in Hockemeyer Hall, where it shares its’ story of the Giessen Society members’ search for the true American freedoms they so desired.
+Currently it brings the story alive in the beautiful port City of Bremen, Germany, the place of departure for thousands of Germans leaving for the U.S..
+The exhibit is open the beautiful cultural hall St. Stephani, bringing the immigration story alive again with its fascinating programs.The Exhibition will then travel by ship to the U.S., just as the original emigrants did, and where the containers arrive, today’s participants will encounter a fresh new reception in a modern American port.
+It will be on display at the National Headquarters of the German-American Foundation of America, on September 6, 2014 where it shares its’ story of the Giessen Society members’ search for the true American freedoms they so desired.